 Keeping a Job While in Recovery

 While having and keeping a job during the addiction recovery process is beneficial, it can present a unique set of challenges—especially during early recovery.
-We look at ways to help you keep your job while in addiction recovery and discuss special protections to support you legally as you focus on long-term sobriety.
+Learn the tools to help you keep your job during the recovery process and discuss special protections to support you legally as you focus on long-term sobriety.
+If you are recovering and just starting your job search, check out our page about finding employment during addiction recovery.

 Battling addiction and ready for treatment?

-The Americans with Disabilities Act (ADA) protects those who have already gone to rehab or are in an addiction rehab program.
+The Americans with Disabilities Act (ADA) protects those who have already gone to rehab or are currently in an addiction rehab program.
 The ADA protects you from being fired for reasons directly related to the recovery process.

 The ADA does NOT protect you from being fired for job-related issues due to active addiction, such as poor performance, drug use on the job, or unreported absences.